a-b-street/abstreet/book/src/dev/README.md

 could fill out `data/config` and use the `updater` described above to grab the latest input.

+Building contraction hierarchies for pathfinding occurs in the --map stage.
+It can take a few minutes for larger maps.
+To view occasional progress updates, you can run the importer with

+    RUST_LOG="fast_paths=debug/contracted node [0-9]+0000 "

 You can rerun specific stages of the importer:

 - If you're modifying the initial OSM data -> RawMap conversion in